JonathanPitre/Intune.HV.Tools/README.md

 ```

 The example above will create 10 VMs using the reference image from the environment config named '2004' with 2 CPUs per VM and 8gb of ram.
-<code>TenantName</code> autocompletes from the list of tenants in your environment.
+`TenantName` autocompletes from the list of tenants in your environment.
-<code>OSBuild</code> autocompletes from the list of images in your environment.
+`OSBuild` autocompletes from the list of images in your environment.

 Reference images are now created in the "Add-ImageToConfig" stage, but if you've deleted the reference image or if the image can't be found, it will be created at this point.
 You will be asked which edition you want to use for the reference image.